bewuethr/bewuethr.github.io/2020-05-09-math-bibliography-css.md

 # MathJax, bibliography and CSS tweaks for Pandoc Bash Blog

-While writing [Everything Pandoc Markdown can do], in which I try to cover everything possible when using Pandoc Markdown to generate HTML, I bumped into a few things I had to fix while I went along: some CSS tweaks, and pbb wrappers for MathJax and bibliography functionality.
+While writing [Everything pandoc Markdown can do], in which I try to cover everything possible when using pandoc Markdown to generate HTML, I bumped into a few things I had to fix while I went along: some CSS tweaks, and pbb wrappers for MathJax and bibliography functionality.
 Looks like "CSS tweaks" is a common theme in these update posts!

-  [Everything Pandoc Markdown can do]: 2020-05-04-everything-pandoc-markdown.html
+  [Everything pandoc Markdown can do]: 2020-05-04-everything-pandoc-markdown.html

 ## CSS tweaks